sourcegraph/handbook/content/departments/engineering/teams/code-exploration/index.md

 ### Support

 We run a weekly support rotation, help can be reached by tagging `@code-exploration-support` within Slack.
+The engineer on rotation is expected to comply with these responsibilities only **_within their usual working hours_**.
+There is no on-call, 24x7-watch expectation on these tasks.
+The async nature of Sourcegraph allows us to properly support the organization without having to be in front of the computer all day.

 #### Responsibilities of the support rotation